marain-dotnet/Marain.Instance/docs/adr/0006-process-for-onboarding-new-tenants.md

        +-> FOOBAR
 ```

-Then, the Operations service will call out to the FooBar service to enroll the OPERATIONS+Litware service.
-As with enrolling the OPERATIONS+WORKFLOW+Litware service, this results in FooBar storage configuration being attached to the OPERATIONS+Litware service:
+Then, the new OPERATIONS+Litware tenant will be enrolled for the FooBar service, which results in FooBar storage configuration being attached to the OPERATIONS+Litware service:

 ```
 Root tenant